 At least one week before the Pre-Erection Conference, the Contractor shall submit an Erection Plan to the Engineer.
 The Erection Plan will be reviewed by the Engineer and Staff Bridge concurrently and combined comments will be submitted in writing within one week.
 These comments shall be addressed in the final plan.
 The Final Erection Plan shall be signed and sealed by the Contractor’s Engineer and marked “Approved for Construction”.
 If falsework drawings are required, they shall conform to and be submitted per subsection 601.11.

-The Contractor performing steel bridge erection shall be an AISC Certified Steel Erector (CSE).
+The Contractor performing steel bridge erection shall be an AISC Certified Steel Erector (CSE) when field assembly is required.
 The erector shall have successfully completed erection of at least 2 bridge structures of the same category as the project within the last 5 years and have a minimum of 5 years of experience with the erection of bridges.
 The experience shall be submitted for acceptance to the Engineer.
+This requirement shall not apply to sign structures.

 The Erection Plan and procedure shall provide complete details of the erection process with dimension tolerances including: